Updated: Jun 10

 Organise a coffee van to visit (the playground mums might enjoy this one too!)

 Winter soup roster – for anyone who wants to be involved, put together a winter soup roster, where one staff member is responsible to provide a healthy soup and bread rolls for the staff.
+Click here for a roster template.

 Provide fresh flowers or succulents for the staffroom – this doesn’t have to be an added expense.
 Bring in some from your garden at home!